pederknorr/Water-Pump-Classification-Project/README.md

 Based on this random forest classifier model, I would provide four recommendations to the Tanzanian Ministry of Water as they look to improve pump status prediction and maintenance efficiency:

 - **Location** `Longitude`, `latitude`, and `gps height` were some of the most important features in the random forest classifier.
-Based on the analysis, pumps in higher altitude areas may be more likely to need repair or be non functional.
+Based on the analysis, pumps in lower altitude areas may be more likely to need repair or be non functional.
 The Ministry should focus resources on higher altitude pumps.

 - **Quantity** `Quantity` was one of the most important features in the random forest classifier.
 Analysis showed that pumps with lower quantities of water were more likely to be non functional or needing repair.
 The Ministry should focus resources on pumps with low quantities of water.